rfarrukh0/blackjackBot/README.md

 simple blackjack card counter

-simple python script that changes bet size dynamically with current true count \n can input # of decks in shsoe
+simple python script that changes bet size dynamically with current true count

+can input # of decks in shoe